-First, explore what happens to the peppermints in different temperatures of water.
-For a fine motor skill challenge, let children unwrap peppermints and place one at the bottom of each cup.
+First, invite your children to observe what happens to the peppermints or candy canes in water of different temperatures.
+For a fine motor skill challenge,invite children unwrap the peppermints and place one at the bottom of each cup.
 Warm one cup of water in the microwave, allow one cup of water to rest at room temperature, and add ice to the third cup to create hot, warm, and cold water experiments for comparison.

-Next, add hot, warm, or cold water to each cup.
-Start your timer to see how quickly the peppermint changes in each cup.
+Next, add one cup of water to each cup, one hot, one room temperature, and one cold.
+Start your timer to see how quickly the peppermint starts to dissolve in each cup.
 You can assist students in adding water to the cups, but please be careful with hot water.

-Encourage your preschoolers to watch and make observations about the changes to the peppermint.
-The hot water will begin dissolving the peppermint in seconds, while the cold water takes much longer.
+Encourage your preschoolers to watch and make observations about the changes that take place to the peppermints in each cup.
+The hot water will begin dissolving the peppermint in seconds, while the peppermints in the cold water take much longer to dissolve.
 What happens to the water?
 Does it look different?
 How does it taste?

 Direct Application of Temperature and Touch

 You can also explore applying temperature to the peppermints without water.
-The changes are tougher for preschoolers to observe but offer a great way for them to touch and feel difference in temperature.
+The changes are more difficult for preschoolers to observe, but offer a great way for them to touch and feel difference in temperature.

 To create hot, warm, and cold peppermints, place peppermints in the freezer overnight, leave some out at room temperature and, just before your class is ready to observe them, place some on a paper plate in the microwave.
 Heat for 30-60 seconds, and watch them closely.
 Remove as soon as they begin to melt, and let them cool until they are safe for children to touch.